SharmaVishal14/InventoryManagementFinal/stock-service/README.md

 ## Overview

 The `stock-service` is a crucial microservice within the Inventory Management System, responsible for managing the inventory levels of products.
-It allows for tracking the quantity of each product in stock, updating stock levels upon order placement or receipt of goods, and managing reorder levels to prevent stockouts.
+It allows for tracking the quantity of each product in stock, updating stock levels upon order placement, and managing reorder levels to prevent stockouts.
 This service interacts with a database to persist stock information and provides REST API endpoints for other services (primarily the `product-service` and `order-service`) to access and manage stock data.
 It also communicates with the `product-service` to retrieve product details.

 ## Technologies Used